 How do you do it?
 There are a variety of production elements that can intensify emotions, including:

 Music — Have you ever watched a horror movie with the sound down?
-The visuals don’t have same impact without the creepy music behind it.
+The visuals don’t have the same impact without the creepy music behind them.
 Music cues you into how you should be feeling about what you see on the screen and triggers different parts of the brain.

 Lighting — Consider the impact of one small, bright light in an otherwise darkened scene.
-When used properly, lighting can pack an emotional wallop.
+When used properly, lighting can pack an emotional wallop and intensify audience engagement.